 Offer a compromise

-If your family insists on buying what and how much they want (i mean…there are worse problems in the world than over-generous family, amirite?) let them know that you are grateful and will keep them for a certain amount of time, then the pieces that aren’t played with as much will be going to the local shelter or goodwill.
+If your family insists on buying what and how much they want (I mean…there are worse problems in the world than over-generous family, amirite?) let them know that you are grateful and will keep them for a certain amount of time, then the pieces that aren’t played with as much will be going to the local shelter or goodwill or other charity.

 As you’re going through the decluttering process in your home your children will notice the new energy and clearer home.
 It helps to keep the conversation going when it’s not just about “taking their stuff out” to donate.